azurecasts/azurecasts.com/_posts/2019-03-29-001-simple-docker-deployment.md

 ---
 number: "001"
 title: A Simple Docker Deployment
-summary: In this video, we'll deploy a bare-bones NodeJS app so we can kick the tires on Azure
+summary: In this video we’ll kick the tires on Azure and see if it will work as the production home of project I’ll be working on.
+I don’t have an application just yet, but one is in the planning.
 video: https://www.youtube.com/embed/z5Kdrw2KsIg
 author: Rob Conery
 layout: video